So, the thought may have crossed your mind — can I reuse my BBs?

 If you’re worried about reducing your impact on the environment, you do have the option of using biodegradable BBs.
 Advancements in BB making have made PLA BBs virtually indistinguishable from ABS BBs with one exception–they break down in about 90 days under the right conditions and don’t leech harmful chemicals into the environment.

 Most outdoor ranges already require you to use biodegradable BBs to play, which is great!
 They can cost slightly more than ABS BBs, but, since they’re already required by many fields, they’re well worth the investment.

-And in case you were thinking about turning your ABS BBs into your local recycling center–don’t.
-They’re a class 7 plastic, and generally won’t be recycled since it can be difficult or release toxic chemicals.
+And in case you were thinking about turning your ABS BBs into your local recycling center — don’t.
+They’re a class 7 plastic, and generally won’t be recycled since they can be difficult or release toxic chemicals.
 They’re just going to go to the landfill anyway, so see if you can come up with a better way to repurpose them, such as for target practice indoors or grenades.